RF power amplifier: Solid state vs. vacuum tube amplifiers

 Modern RF power amplifiers use solid-state devices, predominantly MOSFETs (metal–oxide–semiconductor field-effect transistors).
 The earliest MOSFET-based RF amplifiers date back to the mid-1960s.
 Bipolar junction transistors were also commonly used in the past, up until they were replaced by power MOSFETs, particularly LDMOS transistors, as the standard technology for RF power amplifiers by the 1990s, due to the superior RF performance of LDMOS transistors.
+Generally speaking, solid-state power amplifiers contain four main components: input, output, amplification stage and power supply.

 MOSFET transistors and other modern solid-state devices have replaced vacuum tubes in most electronic devices, but tubes are still used in some high-power transmitters (see Valve RF amplifier).
 Although mechanically robust, transistors are electrically fragile – they are easily damaged by excess voltage or current.
 Tubes are mechanically fragile but electrically robust – they can handle remarkably high electrical overloads without appreciable damage.

 Applications

 The basic applications of the RF power amplifier include driving to another high-power source, driving a transmitting antenna and exciting microwave cavity resonators.
 Among these applications, driving transmitter antennas is most well known.
 The transmitter–receivers are used not only for voice and data communication but also for weather sensing (in the form of a radar).

 RF power amplifiers using LDMOS (laterally diffused MOSFET) are the most widely used power semiconductor devices in wireless telecommunication networks, particularly mobile networks.
 LDMOS-based RF power amplifiers are widely used in digital mobile networks such as 2G, 3G, and 4G and the good cost/performance ratio make them the preferred option for amateur radio.